 Concerns related to adverse effects:

 • Cardiac effects: Bradycardia has been reported in patients who did not receive atropine preoperatively.
-May cause hypotension; use with caution in patients with hypovolemia, or drugs which may exaggerate hypotensive effects (including phenothiazines or general anesthetics).

 • CNS depression: May cause CNS depression, which may impair physical or mental abilities; patients must be cautioned about performing tasks which require mental alertness (eg, operating machinery or driving).